Applications for the 2024 Summer Fellowship Program are now closed

 - Working Hours: Fellowship programs and meetings will be held during the Institute’s working hours from 9am-6pm Pacific Time.

 - Compensation: Each fellow’s hourly compensation rate is based on years of education completed, the University’s fixed pay scale and equity standards.
-Rates range from $23/hr to $30/hr depending on education level.
+Rates range from $28-33/hr

 - Funding or support for a dissertation, individual research project, or independently selected research topic